Balasubramanian-pg/SQL-Interview-Prep/Interview Prep/KPMG/Top Two Subjects by Student.md

-# SQL Interview Question: Top Two Subjects by Student
+# Top Two Subjects by Student

 ## 1. **Problem Statement**
 Given a `students` table with: